In the state of Puebla, you’ll find the largest ancient city in Mexico, and possibly even Mesoamerica.

 The closest you can get by public transportation is Oriental.
 From there, you can take a 30 minute can ride.
 Another option is to talk to your hotel, who can set you up with a private or shared car.

-This post was made possible through a trip sponsored by the Mexico Tourism Board
+This post about Mexico travel was made possible through a trip sponsored by the Mexico Tourism Board